notcreepers/cas-v14/README.md

 ### Shameless Self-Promotion

-If you would like to see any of my other works on YouTube or something else please check out my [linktree](https://linktr.ee/notcreepers).
+If you would like to see any of my other works on YouTube or check out my social media please check out my [linktree](https://linktr.ee/notcreepers).